USS Missouri (BB-63): Reactivation (1984–1990)

 Only briefly in command, Kaiss was relieved by Captain James A. Carney on 20 June.
 Three months later Missouri departed from her new home port of Long Beach for an around-the-world cruise, visiting Pearl Harbor Hawaii; Sydney, Hobart, and Perth, Australia; Diego Garcia; the Suez Canal; Istanbul, Turkey; Naples, Italy; Rota, Spain; Lisbon, Portugal; and the Panama Canal.
 Missouri became the first American battleship to circumnavigate the globe since Theodore Roosevelt's "Great White Fleet" 80 years before—a fleet which included the first battleship named USS Missouri (BB-11).

 In 1987, Missouri was outfitted with 40 mm grenade launchers and 25 mm chain guns and sent to take part in Operation Earnest Will, the escorting of reflagged Kuwaiti oil tankers in the Persian Gulf.
 These smaller-caliber weapons were installed due to the threat of Iranian-manned, Swedish-made Boghammar cigarette boats operating in the Persian Gulf at the time.
 On 25 July, the ship departed on a six-month deployment to the Indian Ocean and North Arabian Sea.
 She spent more than 100 continuous days at sea in a hot, tense environment.
 As the centerpiece for Battlegroup Echo, Missouri escorted tanker convoys through the Strait of Hormuz, keeping her fire-control system trained on land-based Iranian Silkworm missile launchers.

 The ship returned to the United States via Diego Garcia, Australia, and Hawaii in early 1988.
 Captain John Chernesky relieved Carney on 6 July in Pearl Harbor during the biennial Rim of the Pacific (RimPac) exercises that had begun a few weeks earlier.
-Other highlights during the year included port visits in British Columbia and Washington State.
+Other highlights during the year included port visits in British Columbia and Washington.

 In the early months of 1989, Missouri was in the Long Beach Naval Shipyard for routine maintenance.
+It was there that the Missouri was the site and setting of Cher's music video for If I Could Turn Back Time.
 A few months later she departed for the multi-national Pacific Exercise (PacEx) '89, where she and New Jersey performed a firepower demonstration off Okinawa for the Japanese and some of the other allied ships.
 Missouri fired 45 rounds of 16-inch and 263 of 5-inch, considerably more than her sister.
-The highlight of PacEx was a port visit in Pusan, Republic of Korea during which she had some trouble docking in the port's shallow water.
+The highlight of PacEx was a port visit in Busan, South Korea during which she had some trouble docking in the port's shallow water.
 At the end of the year, the ship visited Mazatlan, Mexico.
 In early 1990, Missouri again took part in the RimPac Exercise and Kaiss returned to relieve Chernesky on 13 June.